tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LP-02-Ins_Building_to_a_Smart_Contract_Specification.md

   * Pay particular attention to the wording  "as a `uint` and returns a `mapped string`, this can be translated to "a `uint` mapped to a `string`", eg, a mapping.

   * Remember that a variable defined with the public modifier automatically generates a getter function with defined parameters.
-In this case our publically defined mapping `copyright_uri` generates a getter function that accepts a `uint` and retruns a `string`.
+In this case our publically defined mapping `copyrights` generates a getter function that accepts a `uint` and retruns a `Work` struct.

   * This is a great example of how a specification's defined interface may not always exactly match what the actual code will look like but rather the interface that will be generated.
+Interface being both a defined function and the concept of what input/ouput for a given API is expected to be present.

 Walk through the `copyrightWork` method interface defintion.